mapsgeek/node-pg-ngMaterial-mapgl-template/README.md

 ### Install Dependencies

-We have three kinds of dependencies in this project: tools, database and angular framework code.
+We have two kinds of dependencies in this project: tools, database and angular framework code.
 The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the angular code via `bower`, a [client-side code package manager][bower].
-* We create the postgres DB via [1_build_db.sql](app/sql/1_build_db)

 We have preconfigured `npm` to automatically run `bower` so we can simply do: